CheckPointSW-Community/CPX-2025-automation-ws/README.md

 4. Accept by answering **yes**

 ### Review changes applied by Terraform
-1. Go to the Web based Smart Console and review the changes applied by terraform.
+1. Go to Web SmartConsole **"admin/Cpwins1!"**, review the changes applied by terraform.

 **Done**: Go to next lab in 02-ansible folder by executing this command
 ```bash